Device > Setup > Content-ID

-When this option is disabled, you may notice increased latency on streams where more than 64 segments were queued awaiting App-ID processing.
+When you disable this option, you may notice increased latency on streams where more than 64 segments were queued awaiting App-ID processing.

-Select this option to enable forwarding of TCP segments and skip content inspection when the TCP content inspection queue is full.
+Enable this option to forward TCP segments and skip content inspection when the TCP content inspection queue is full.
 The firewall can queue up to 64 segments while waiting for the content engine.
 When the firewall forwards a segment and skips content inspection due to a full content inspection queue, it increments the following global counter:

 Disable this option to prevent the firewall from forwarding TCP segments and skipping content inspection when the content inspection queue is full.
-With this option disabled, the firewall drops any segments that exceed the queue limit and increments the following global counter:
+When you disable this option, the firewall drops any segments that exceed the queue limit and increments the following global counter:

 This pair of global counters applies to both TCP and UDP packets.
 If, after viewing the global counters, you decide to change the setting, you can modify it from within the CLI using the following CLI command:

-This option is enabled by default.
-However, Palo Alto Networks recommends that you disable this option for maximum security.
-Keep in mind that due to TCP retransmissions for dropped traffic, disabling this option could result in performance degradation and some applications could incur loss of functionality, particularly in high-volume traffic situations.
+This option is enabled by default but Palo Alto Networks recommends that you disable this option for maximum security.
+However, due to TCP retransmissions for dropped traffic, disabling this option can result in performance degradation and some applications can incur loss of functionality—particularly in high-volume traffic environments.

-Select this option to enable forwarding of UDP datagrams and skip content inspection when the UDP content inspection queue is full.
-The firewall can queue up to 64 datagrams while waiting a response from the content engine.
+Enable this option to forward UDP datagrams and skip content inspection when the UDP content inspection queue is full.
+The firewall can queue up to 64 datagrams while waiting for a response from the content engine.
 When the firewall forwards a datagram and skips content inspection due to a UDP content inspection queue overflow, it increments the following global counter:

 Disable this option to prevent the firewall from forwarding datagrams and skipping content inspection when the UDP content inspection queue is full.
 With this option disabled, the firewall drops any datagrams that exceed the queue limit and increments the following global counter: